The basis for climate-friendly prosperity

-Climate and ecological boundaries -- at the same time, green economies will not stress natural capital -- taking care to get good information on it and respecting it in decisions
+- Climate and ecological boundaries -- at the same time, green economies will not destroy natural capital, taking care to get good information on it and respecting it in decisions

 It will also depend on how well growth includes the informal economy -- the landless, and women with the resources they can access, ie natural capital and their own labour.

 This all points to farming that makes good use of natural ecological cycling, organic manuring, and water-conserving agriculture.
 It points to formalising informal activities into modern, decent jobs such as waste recycling that can compete with higher-cost corporate waste management companies.

 If they embrace many people, green economy activities can benefit from the greater market size needed for rolling out small-scale solar energy, community sanitation schemes, and green construction.